openshift-knative/docs/versions/v071/rn-knative-v071-OCP-41.md

   `service.alpha.openshift.io/serving-cert-secret-name: prometheus-adapter-tls  `

-  This creates a secret named "prometheus-adapter-tls", which can then be mounted to the autoscaler.
+  This creates a secret named `prometheus-adapter-tls`, which can then be mounted to the autoscaler.

 -------------